Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 ## Issues List

 * Are log events worth including? is there a better place to put "optional" test behavior and notifications/outputs?
-* the `@Context` expansion/dereferencing requirement is a pain because it forces the issue of how test cases can import methods from standard libraries (in this case, JSON-LD JS libraries), but it is probably good practice to open-source at least one example of a test that does this for others to copypaste, and to specify how external dependencies in test runners can be work in `activitypub-testing`
+* the `@context` expansion/dereferencing requirement is a pain because it forces the issue of how test cases can import methods from standard libraries (in this case, JSON-LD JS libraries), but it is probably good practice to open-source at least one example of a test that does this for others to copypaste, and to specify how external dependencies in test runners can be work in `activitypub-testing`